 - Do you know where you want to be in five years’ time?
 Will self-employment help you get there?

-If you’re unsure whether self-employment is the career option for you, contact Careers Wales for an online chat with an adviser.
+If you’re unsure whether self-employment is the career option for you, contact Careers Wales to arrange a chat with an adviser.
 If you want to find out more about self-employment, contact Business Wales.

 Contact Business Wales to get free business training and start-up advice, including: